anelendata/docker_datasci/kube/README.md

 RStudio are not exposed for the better security.
 You need to access through an SSH tunnel.

-To better manage the SSH tunnel, I am using @moul's[ssh portal](https://github.com/moul/sshportal).
+To better manage the SSH tunnel, I am using @moul's [ssh portal](https://github.com/moul/sshportal).

 In the cluster console,